The Asian Wedding Reception

 The timing of speeches can also be quite different than in western wedding receptions.
 Because there are so many courses in the dinner, speeches often take place as each course is being served.
 With the guests partaking in the food, drink and conversing with each other, I am not sure that anyone actually hears the speeches but it is interesting to experience.

 For this DJ and I think for others not used to a Chinese style wedding reception, the custom of guests leaving right after dinner was quite an eye-opener.
 I remember the first time it happened where I was Dj-ing a mixed marriage between a Caucasian lady and an Asian man.
 Half the guests were from Alberta and half were Asian.
 The Caucasian guests were quite surprised and not sure what to do when at the conclusion of dinner; the Asian guests stood up and proceeded to leave.
 As the waiters quickly cleared the dishes, stripped the linen from the tables and rolled the tables through the reception room to be put away, the Caucasian guests from Alberta had a shocked look on their faces.
 It was quite a surprise.

 In the case of Japanese weddings, there are about three changes of outfits for the married couple at the reception.
-On our recent tour of Japan, there were numerous displays of wedding attire at the hotels we stayed.
+On our recent tour of Japan, there were numerous displays of wedding attire at the hotels we stayed in.
 They normally had a whole department dedicated to this.

 One hotel, in Hiroshima, had a chapel with the Christian cross for the wedding ceremony.
 Although there are Christian Japanese, most Japanese religious beliefs are based on Shinto or Buddhism…or both.
 Probably the room sometimes does have meaning for a Christian Japanese couple, but for others, it is just a trendy style in the marriage process.